PowerShift Publications 2018-2011

 Reply to EU CETA document

-A critical response to a European Commission document setting out the investment provisions in the EU-Canada Free Trade Agreement (CETA).
-This document could highlight the discrepancies between the Commission's presentations and the actual texts of the agreement, in particular as regards the right to regulate and investment protection.
+A critical response to a European Commission document on investment rules in the EU-Canada Free Trade Agreement (CETA).
+This document could highlight the discrepancies between the Commission’s presentations and the actual texts of the agreement, in particular as regards the right to regulate and investment protection.

-S2B Marc Maes' Response to DG Trade Claims on CETA
+S2B Marc Maes’ reply to DG Trade claims on CETA

-An analysis and critique of DG Trade's claims regarding the investment provisions in CETA, which may discuss the shortcomings of these provisions and their potential impact on the regulatory autonomy of States Parties.
+An analysis and criticism of DG Trade's claims regarding the investment provisions in CETA, which may discuss the shortcomings of these provisions and their potential impact on the regulatory autonomy of contracting states.

-A detailed study of the CETA negotiations and their impact on various areas such as the environment, labour rights and financial services.
-This document could highlight the potential dangers of the agreement to regulation in the public interest and democratic decision-making.
+A detailed analysis of the CETA negotiations and their impact on various areas such as the environment, labour rights and financial services.
+This document could highlight the potential dangers of the agreement for regulation in the public interest and democratic decision-making.

 Berlin can no longer afford coal

 Summary**: This publication argues that Berlin should no longer rely on coal as an energy source for climate policy and economic reasons.
-It calls for an energy transition to achieve climate protection targets and promote sustainable energy sources.
+It advocates an energy transition to achieve climate protection goals and promote sustainable energy sources.

 Stop the Corporate Giveaway – A Transatlantic Plea for Sanity in the EU-Canada CETA Negotiations

-Brief summary: This booklet criticises the negotiations on the EU-Canada Comprehensive Economic and Trade Agreement (CETA).
-It warns of negative effects on environmental standards, workers' rights and democratic sovereignty.
+Summary: This brochure criticises the negotiations on the EU-Canada Comprehensive Economic and Trade Agreement (CETA).
+It warns of negative impacts on environmental standards, workers' rights and democratic sovereignty.

-Brief summary: This study critically examines the potential impact of the free trade agreements CETA and TTIP on municipal services and public services of general interest in Germany, with a particular focus on the dangers to democratic self-government and regulation.
+Summary: This study critically examines the potential impact of the CETA and TTIP free trade agreements on municipal services and public services in Germany, with a particular focus on the threats to democratic self-government and regulation.

-Brief summary: This document provides a critical perspective on the planned Transatlantic Trade and Investment Agreement (TTIP) between the EU and the US.
+Summary: This document provides a critical perspective on the planned EU-US Transatlantic Trade and Investment Agreement (TTIP).
 It highlights concerns about transparency, environmental protection and consumer rights.

 TTIP: Surrender to corporations?